Tod Hartje

-Tod Hartje (born February 27, 1968 in Anoka, Minnesota) is a retired ice hockey center.
+Tod Hartje (born February 27, 1968) is a retired ice hockey center.
 Hartje was the first North American trained player to play in the Soviet Championship League in 1990 with Sokil Kyiv.
 He would also play for several teams in the American Hockey League, International Hockey League and East Coast Hockey League.

+Personal life

+Hartje and his wife, Nicole (née Rival), have four children: Jake (born 1996), Sasha (born 1999), Elle (born 2001), and Clay.
+Three of their children followed in their father's footsteps and played college ice hockey.
+Elle Hartje has played professional ice hockey in the Professional Women's Hockey League since 2024.